 I tried to include a little something for everyone in this free scarf knitting patterns list.
-There are knitting patterns for beginners, and also knitting patterns for more experienced knitters.
+There are knitting patterns for the beginner knitter and also knitting patterns for more experienced knitters.

 There’s rectangular scarves, triangle scarves, cowls and more.
 There’s also a wide variety of yarn weights and colors used.
+You can use straight needles or circular needles.
 Check them out and see what you think!

 25 Spectacular FREE Scarf Knitting Patterns

 Wow!
 This stylish knit scarf is sure to turn some heads.
 The hero of this design is the self-striping yarn.
 Hooray for less weaving in ends!
 The chevrons are worked with simple single increases and decreases so this pattern is actually pretty easy.

 Designer: Christy Kamm

 Yarn: Lang Yarns Mille Colori Baby (Fingering Weight #1)

 This yummy looking scarf was specially designed to showcase handpainted yarn.
 Finally you have a good excuse to buy that artisan yarn you’ve been eyeing on Etsy!
 The reversible design uses i-cord and diagonal slipped-stitch ribbing techniques to achieve its signature look.

 Designer: Huan-Hua Chye